alphinside/spec-driven-development-demo/README.md

 ## Workshop Challenges

-Show balance of each accounts below total expenses in summary page.
+Specification: Show balance of each accounts below total expenses in summary page.
 Sorted alphabetically.
+Technical Plan: Add "balance" field to the account domain, all transaction must be a database transaction to this balance field.
+Use current database implementation for this